neochief/geppetto/README.md

 ## Prompt file options

-- `include`: array of sub-files to include before the main prompt.
-You can think of these as the chat messages (either your prompts or GPT replies, see `role`) that go prior to your main prompt. `include` and `role` options can be used in the sub-files as well.
+- `text`: text string that will be used as message.
+- `include`: array of path names to a files that will used as part of message.
+If the `text` is passed, the result of include is added after.
+- `includeSeparator`: a string separator that will be used to join items passed in `include`.
+By default, the separator is "\n\n";
-- `role`: this options specifies the type of the message (see `messages` in [API reference](https://platform.openai.com/docs/api-reference/chat)).
+- `role`: the default role that will be used for send all the messages (can be overridden in the message sub-files).
+This options specifies the type of the message (see `messages` in [API reference](https://platform.openai.com/docs/api-reference/chat)).
 Typically, a conversation is formatted with a `system` message first, followed by alternating `user` and `assistant` messages.
 Available values:
   - `user` (default): your prompt
   - `assistant`: GPT's reply
   - `system`: Prompt configuration

+- `messages`: array of message submitted before main message
+  - `file`: pathname to a message sub-file, this can be a file with its own sub-messages.
+  - `text`: same as above
+  - `include`: same as above
+  - `includeSeparator`: same as above
+  - `role`: same as above

-- `output`: the output file or directory where the results will be saved.
-If it's a directory, the results will be saved as separate files in the directory.
-If it's a file, the results will be saved in the file.
-If it's not defined, the results will be printed to the console.
+- `output`: the output directory where the results will be saved.
+The results will be saved in a new sub-folder each time the script is launched.
+This sub-folder will also include a file with the prompt.
+This helps to iterate the changes to the source files, while having the original prompt close to the results.
+If this option is not defined, the results will only be printed to the console.